 As in every other EITI process, stakeholder relations have at times been difficult and marked by lack of trust and lack of commitment.
-After a general dip in government engagement over the last two periods, the new NSWG, appointed by the incoming Buhari administration in May 2016, marks a return to the high-level government representation characteristic of earlier implementation, with the Federal Ministry of Solid Minerals, Federal Ministry of Finance and NNPC all represented.
+After a general dip in government engagement over the last two periods, the new NSWG, appointed by the incoming Buhari administration in May 2016, marks a return to the high-level government representation characteristic of earlier implementation, with the Federal Ministry of Solid Minerals, Federal Ministry of Finance, and NNPC all represented.
 Likewise, the creation of a platform for company engagement in December 2015 and the increased awareness in the civil society constituency of its internal governance challenges suggest that stakeholders are taking necessary steps to address possible weaknesses in the constituencies.

 Key features of the extractive industry

 Nigeria’s economy is heavily dependent on its natural resources.
 Though the oil and gas industry’s contribution to national Gross Domestic Product (GDP) fell from 14.4% in 2011 to 10.29% in Q1-2016, it remains the major contributor to Nigeria’s economy.
 The drop in the oil and gas sector’s contribution to GDP in this period was also related to rebased GDP figures published in 2013, which reflected the growing weight of non-oil sectors since the previous rebasing in 1993 and made Nigeria the largest economy in Africa.
 The oil and gas sector contributed around 75% of government revenues and over 90% of exports in 2014, but only provided employment to 20,000 directly and an estimated 100,000 indirectly.
-Nigeria’s production of solid minerals, mainly limestone, granite and laterite, are far more limited, with the sector accounting for only 0.3% of GDP in 2015.
+Nigeria’s production of solid minerals, mainly limestone, granite, and laterite, are far more limited, with the sector accounting for only 0.3% of GDP in 2015.

-Despite short-term disruptions to its production, Nigeria was the world’s 10th largest oil producer (and Africa’s largest), sixth largest oil exporter and fourth largest liquefied natural gas (LNG) exporter in 2015.
-The light (high API gravity) sweet (low-sulphur) crude oil Nigeria’s oilfields produce is particularly easy to refine.
+Despite short-term disruptions to its production, Nigeria was the world’s 10th largest oil producer (and Africa’s largest), sixth largest oil exporter, and fourth largest liquefied natural gas (LNG) exporter in 2015.
+The light (high American Petroleum Institute (API) gravity) sweet (low-sulphur) crude oil Nigeria’s oilfields produce is particularly easy to refine.
 However, ambitions to expand oil production from an average of 2.2 million barrels per day (bdp) in 2013 to 4 million bpd by 2020 have been hampered by conflict and sabotage of oil installations in the Niger Delta.

-The Federal Government, through its state-owned oil company, the Nigeria National Petroleum Corporation (NNPC), plays a significant role in the oil and gas sector.
-It holds direct equity ownership in six producing joint ventures (JV) onshore and in shallow waters, and receives a share of production (and holds some equity stakes in) nine production-sharing contracts in the deep-water offshore, mostly awarded in the early 1990s.
+The Federal Government, through its state-owned oil company, NNPC, plays a significant role in the oil and gas sector.
+It holds direct equity ownership in six producing joint ventures (JVs) onshore and in shallow waters, and receives a share of production (and holds some equity stakes in) nine production-sharing contracts in the deep-water offshore, mostly awarded in the early 1990s.
 All of the ‘super-major’ international oil companies (IOCs) are represented in Nigeria and have increasingly focused on offshore exploration and production in the Gulf of Guinea in the past decade.
 Indigenous oil companies have been expanding, particularly onshore and in shallow waters, and have acquired stakes in some JV blocks sold by IOCs since 2010.